SEE God Move In The Circles

 *Put some order to all that is bouncing around in your head (great for those who are easily distracted - ADD/ADHD)

 What is a Spiritual Circle Journal?

 A Spiritual Circle Journal is an innovative and simple new way to connect with God that is for anyone who can write a bullet point or a sentence in a circle.
-The circle format allows for a quick jump into your time with God, so it is easy to dive right in.
-The circles are designated for specific things that go in the same spots each day, with a circle key (see picture below) that is soon memorized.
+The circle format allows for a quick dive into your time with God.
+The circles are designated for specific things that go in the same spots each day, with a circle key that is soon memorized (see picture below).
 The layout allows you to jump around the circles in no particular order, just like our brains process information.
 The format helps you get deep quick and really focuses your time with God.

-Liz created this tool out of her own desperate need to find God in the smaller chunks of time that remained after having her 3rd child.
-As a Christian Life Coach she uses mindmapping with clients to simplify a complicated project or plan.
-This journal is a mindmap that simplifies a quiet time.
+Liz created this tool out of her own desperate need to find God in the smaller chunks of time that remained after having her 3rd child (click here to download her 3 page story).
+As a Christian Sweet Spot Life Coach she uses mindmapping in circles with clients to simplify complicated projects or plans.
+This journal is a mindmap that breaks down a quiet time.
 Using this tool results in a closer relationship with God, a more fulfilling quiet time, and a life guided more clearly by the Spirit.
-God's repeated messages, instruction, care, and guidance are easily seen in the five listening circles.
+God's repeated messages, instruction, care, and guidance are easily seen in the circles.

 What do the Circles Represent?